Skill Demand Index

 Jobs Analyzed

-Most employers want SEMrush at introductory awareness.
+Most employers want SEMrush at basic competency with practical application.

 Overview